InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 community and its purpose inside my company.

 Another, more obvious reason for people to stick around is that they enjoy working with other members of the community, including the TCs.
-In my experience, what this comes down to is that community members treat and communicate with each other with utmost respect.
+What this comes down to is that community members treat and communicate with each other with utmost respect.
 Contributions are treated as like a gift or a donation, rather than something that detracts from their own work and they laude excellent and especially first contributions.
 The TCs job